skip to main content

 Are you a recent West Sacramento high school graduate?

-Residents of the City of West Sacramento who graduated from a High School from the Washington Unified School District within the last 6 months will be able to attend two years at any Sacramento City College (SCC) location (Main Campus, West Sacramento Center, or Davis Center) fee-free (12 or more units).
+Residents of the City of West Sacramento who graduated from a high school in the Washington Unified School District within the last 6 months will be able to attend two years at ANY Sacramento City College (SCC) location (Main Campus, West Sacramento Center, or Davis Center) fee-free (12 or more units).

 Click below for more info.